apptitudes/SlidingMenuJS/README.md

 We wanted a sliding menu for a web app.

-We've tried a lot of exisiting menu on the web but none were compatible with all of the platform we intended to support
+We've tried a lot of exisiting menu implementations on the web but none were compatible with all of the platforms we intended to support

-Of course most of the projects found works well with the example case but when we start using it in real environment, the bug starts to appears.
+Of course most of the projects found worked well within their example cases but when we started using it in real environment, bugs started crawling.

-Here is the list of most commons problem we've encounter while trying various project found on the web :
+Here is the list of most common problems we've encounter while trying various projects found on the web :

 * Bug when *content page* is longer than *menu* (content appears on top etc...).
 * Bug when *menu* is longer than *content*.